gpaux/Mediana/Reporting.md

 - `multiplicity.adjustment`: a separate section will be created for each multiplicity adjustment scenario.

-Note that, if a parameter is defined in the `by` argument, it must be defined only in this object (i.e. neither in the `Subection` object nor in the `Table` object).
+Note that, if a parameter is defined in the `by` argument, it must be defined only in this object (i.e., neither in the `Subection` object nor in the `Table` object).

 A single object of the `Section` class can be added to an object of the `PresentationModel` class.